Making Cold Brew Iced Teas Under Forty Calories

 Add all ingredients to 1qt of filtered water (Any standard sized water bottle).
 Water should not be hot.
 Either cold or room temperature water will do the job.
 Now place the bottle in the fridge and leave it there overnight or for at least 6 – 8 hours.
 Next day, enjoy a calming and energizing drink full of real and natural flavor.
 Cold brewing eliminates the bitterness from the tea and the apple adds some natural sweetness to it.
 You are welcome!

-2. Cold Brew Chai – This one is pure love!
+2. Cold Brew Chai – Forget taste buds, this one pampers your soul.

 Servings – 6 to 8, Calories per serving – Under 40